eliiza/imbalanced-data/README.md

 This table shows the results of the examples that were run in the notebooks.
 The best in each category are highlighted in dark grey, the worst in light grey.
-![Alt Text](https://github.com/eliiza/imbalanced-data/blob/master/Interventions.png "Interventions by type")
+![Alt Text](https://github.com/eliiza/imbalanced-data/blob/master/Interventions.png "Interventions by type") It's important to note that the different algorithms produce very different results, especially the neural networks compared to the regular Random Forest.
+I have not tested for model size, this could play a role in deciding on a model candidate since the Random Forest's size will depend on its hyperparameters and the dataset, while the neural network will remain fixed.
+I have included the F1-score as well as the ROC score to show the difference between those with respect to precision and recall as well.
+Examples like NearMiss Version 1 undersampling or the Balanced Ensemble Algorithms show how difficult it can be to apply a metric focussed on only the true and false positive rates - seemingly perfect for a classification problem!

 ## Installation and requirements